Servants of the Blessed Sacrament: United States Community

+Australian Community

 The Australian foundation was established in 1950, when six Canadian sisters and one Australian who had taken her noviciate in Quebec arrived in Melbourne.
 This community made its income by producing the altar breads for the parishes of Melbourne and parts of regional Victoria.
 These sisters practiced continuous adoration of the Blessed Sacrament in their chapel at Armadale, a suburb of Melbourne, and lived by a strict regimen of silence, prayer and work.
 They were allowed only half an hour of reading per day, and education was not emphasised.
 All of this changed soon after Vatican II, when Catholic religious were asked to review and update their Rule of Life and adapt it to the contemporary world.
 A group of sisters used hammers and saws to remove the grille that separated them from their visitors in the convent's parlour, dismantling the enclosure that had separated them from the broader community for decades.
 The nuns pursued education in theology and other disciplines, and practiced a renewed liturgy at their chapel.
 In 1980, three of the sisters moved to Sydney to establish a convent in Newtown, where they worked closely with Fr Ted Kennedy and the local Indigenous community of Redfern.
 There are now just two sisters remaining in the Australian community.

+Maureen Flood, became the order's regional superior in Australia and the deputy superior general of the Blessed Sacrament Order before traveling to Rome in 1981.
+Upon returning from Rome, Flood joined the nuns in the Newtown community.
+Flood began writing articles on Feminist Theology at this time.